Thorkel-dev/latex/README.md

   - biber, bibliography for LaTeX
   - texlive-bibtex-extra, adding different styles for BibLaTeX
   - pygments, a generic syntax highlighter adapted to code hosting
-  - plantuml, component that allows to draw diagrams quickly

 ## Project